Q. What can I do if I believe that the Equal Employment Opportunity Commission (EEOC) has not properly investigated my charge of discrimination?

 Q: Does Title VII of the Civil Rights Act of 1964 (Title VII) prohibit discrimination on the basis of a person’s sexual orientation or gender identity?

-A. While Title VII does not specifically include either sexual orientation or gender identity as protected categories, Title VII prohibits sex discrimination, which includes discrimination on the basis of nonconformity with gender stereotypes (e.g., discrimination against a woman for dressing or acting in a manner that is not perceived as sufficiently feminine).
-Some courts also have applied Title VII’s prohibition on sex discrimination to those who undergo gender transitions.
-In addition, some state and local laws prohibit discrimination in employment based on sexual orientation and/or gender identity.
+A. Title VII prohibits discrimination on the basis of sex, including gender identity, transgender status, and nonconformity with gender stereotypes (e.g., discrimination against a woman for dressing or acting in a manner that is not perceived as sufficiently feminine).
+In addition, some state and local laws explicitly prohibit discrimination in employment based on sexual orientation and/or gender identity.
 You should consult with your local or state civil rights enforcement agency to determine whether discrimination on these bases is prohibited.
-Congress is considering adding new federal protections from employment discrimination on the basis of sexual orientation and gender identity through passage of the Employment Non-Discrimination Act (ENDA).
+Congress is also considering adding new federal protections from employment discrimination on the basis of sexual orientation and gender identity through passage of the Employment Non-Discrimination Act (ENDA).